 Scott is one-half of the powerhouse Texas political journal Quorum Report, and works alongside famed Texas writer Harvey Kronberg.
 He’s specialized in covering business and immigration issues around the state for the last 10 years, in addition to the high-stakes elections that can at times make Austin such an exciting place to live.
 Follow him on Twitter @ScottBraddock.

 Daniel got the whole world’s attention when he fist-bumped President Barack Obama from behind the register at Franklin BBQ and gave a shout out for gay rights, earning him a feature in The Austin Chronicle and more local notoriety than he knew what to do with.
 (He later explained that whole incident was supposed to be a gay joke about Rick Perry.)
-Now he writes for Austin.com as our comedy and style editor, which complements his other (non-restaurant) pursuits: Being fabulous on the local drag scene and hosting a queer comedy night at RAIN on Fourth Street.
+Now he writes for Austin.com as our comedy and style editor, which complements his other (non-restaurant) pursuits: Being fabulous on the local drag scene and co-hosting the weekly “gurl’s night” comedy show at RAIN on Fourth Street.
 Follow him on Twitter @RuebenBoobies.

 Gina is an Austinite, writer, and experienced music promoter.
 She is also the author of three books, and a member of The Authors Guild and The Professional Writers of Austin.
 She attended Columbia and Forham Universities in New York City and holds a B.A. in English and Journalism.
 Gina is currently the owner of Ginaraq PR, a public relations company dedicated to promoting artists and musicians in Austin and around the world.
 She became a member of The Recording Academy, Texas Chapter, in 2014.
 Follow her on Twitter @ginaraquel.